-Taking a proton pump inhibitor such as omeprazole may increase your risk of bone fracture in the hip, wrist, or spine.
-This effect has occurred mostly in people who have taken the medication long term or at high doses, and in those who are age 50 and older.
-It is not clear whether omeprazole is the actual cause of an increased risk of fracture.
-Before you take this medication, tell your doctor if you have osteoporosis or osteopenia (low bone mineral density).
+Some people taking omeprazole may have an increased risk of bone fracture in the hip, wrist, or spine.
+This effect has occurred mostly in people taking omeprazole long term or at high doses, and in people who are age 50 and older.
+Omeprazole may not be the actual cause of increased fracture risk.
+Before you take this medication, tell your doctor if you have a bone disorder.

 FDA pregnancy category C. It is not known whether omeprazole and sodium bicarbonate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-Omeprazole can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Omeprazole and sodium bicarbonate can pass into breast milk and may harm a nursing baby.
+You should not breast-feed while using this medicine.

 How should I take omeprazole and sodium bicarbonate (Zegerid)?